-Secondary air systems typically utilize an electric air pump as well as one or two electrically controlled check valves to deliver air into the exhaust manifold.
+The secondary air systems typically utilize an electric air pump as well as one or two electrically controlled check valves to deliver air into the exhaust manifold.

 The only vehicle which uses secondary air in the 2003 MY is the 2.3L PZEV Focus.
 The Focus uses a system with ported air.
 This means that airflow is delivered to each individual exhaust port.
-The secondary air pump is energized soon after start-up while the fuel system is in open loop and icing conditions are not likely.
+The secondary air pump is energized immediately after start-up while the fuel system is in open loop.
 After the O2 sensors warm up, the secondary air pump continues to be energized while the fuel system goes into closed loop fuel.
 The secondary air system continues to run in closed loop fuel until the air pump is de-energized.
-The typical time period in which the air pump is energized is approximately 12 seconds.